-Mystery of Atlantis Doggerland - the lost territory
+Mystery of the European Atlantis - Doggerland - the lost territory

 If we go back in time thousands of years to an area of what is now the North Sea, a fascinating lost world off the British coast was flooded by rising sea water.
 The ancient country was called Doggerland, covering 100,000 square miles and was once the home to thousands of stone age settlers while at the same time it created an important land bridge between what was to become the British Isles and Northern Europe.

 Since it was first discovered archaeologists at the University of Bradford, the University of St Andrews, Dundee and the University of Birmingham, have started a huge project to study and reconstruct the ancient Mesolithic landscape which has long since become hidden beneath the waves.

 By using modern seabed mapping data gathered by various oil/gas energy companies, (including that from the Norwegian oil company Petroleum Geo-Services) the university teams are planning to produce a detailed 3D chart that will show physical evidence of the rivers, lakes, hills and coastlines that once existed throughout Doggerland.